google/pytype/docs/developers/process.md

 ## Issue tracker

 Externally, pytype uses the [GitHub issue tracker][github-issues] for issue management.
-You can filter by the [good first issue][good-first-issues] label to find issues friendly to new contributors.
+You can filter by the [good first issue][good-first-issues] and [help wanted][help-wanted-issues] labels to find contributor-friendly issues.
 Please comment on an issue before starting any work, to avoid duplication of effort.
 When opening a PR to close an issue, include the following in the description to [close the issue][pr-keywords] when the PR is merged:

 ```
 Resolves #XXX